About Us > Club History

 The “I Can Read” Project was introduced by club member LaDonna Wicklund.
 Beginning in 2007 and continues to the present, the club has assisted more than 72 teachers and over 6,000 families in the Iowa City Community School District by providing them with books and curricular materials.
 The goal is to enhance literacy skills for children from low-‐income and immigrant families.

-The Iowa City Noon Rotary club has been instrumental in providing many scholarship opportunities to local students for Rotary leadership programs such as RYLA (Rotary Youth Leadership Award), study abroad, and Rotary Exchange programs.
+The Iowa City Noon Rotary club has been instrumental in providing many scholarship opportunities to local students for Rotary leadership programs such as RYLA (Rotary Youth Leadership Award), World Affairs Seminar, study abroad, and Rotary Exchange programs.
 Other club initiatives have included a Rotarians Supporting Women Scholarship for non-traditional female students from the area.

 Members of the club have been active in the leadership of Rotary International.
 The club has hosted or cohosted several district conferences and counts among its membership nine former district governors: Allin Dakin (1953-‐54), George Rigler (1965-‐66), Alson Braley (1968-‐69), Lloyd Knowler (1980-‐81) Paul McNutt (1985-‐86), John Dasher (1992-‐93), Ray Muston (1999-‐2000), Herbert Wilson (2001-‐02), and Gary Pacha (2002-‐03).
 The Club is also proud that Dakin served as a Rotary International Director during 1955-‐56 and was a vice-‐president of Rotary International in 1956-‐57.

 In recognition of its history, the Club has celebrated regular anniversaries.
-The fiftieth anniversary celebration was held on September 30, 1965 when RI President C.P.H.
+The 50th anniversary celebration was held on September 30, 1965 when RI President C.P.H.
 Teenstra of The Netherlands spoke to 428 members and guests at a testimonial dinner.
 The club also celebrated the 75th anniversary in 1990, its 90th anniversary in 2005, and its centennial in 2015.